projectcaluma/ember-caluma/tests/dummy/app/templates/docs/validation.md

 ### DocumentValidity

-This component validates the passed document for its validity as soon as it enters the viewport and will yield the validity status of the document.
+This component validates the passed document for its validity as soon as it enters the viewport and will yield the validity status of the document and an action for manual validation.

 ```hbs
 <DocumentValidity @document={{this.calumaDocument}} as |isValid|>